FILGroup

 The meetings take place once a month on a Thursday evening in Fovant Village Hall and are accompanied by various interesting speakers or organised craft workshops.

-All meetings take place on a Thursday at 2.30pm in the Village Hall.
+All meetings take place on the second Thursday of the month at 2.30pm in the Village Hall.

 For more information about any of our events, please contact filgroup15@gmail.com or telephone 714900 or 714654.